 Operation on Shoulder or Pavement

 On Spinreel Road you are allowed to ride either on the shoulder or the pavement.
-This is because neighbors with paddle tires access to the dunes.
+This allows neighbors with paddle tires access to the dunes.
 The shoulder is wide enough for ATV use, which works better for paddle tires.
 The City of Lakeside road shoulders are not suitable for ATV use.
 The ordinance specifically bans operating on the shoulder.
 Do not use paddle tires in town, because it is too far of a distance and you will be operating on a section of road that is 40mph.

 Liability Insurance